Easter Egger Chicken | What to Know

 Easter Eggers are considered low maintenance birds, so they are a great choice for first-time bird owners.
 They’re usually very healthy birds that don’t have any major health issues you need to be aware of.

-They don’t have any specific dietary requirements, don’t get broody very often, and are also not aggressive and mix well with other friendly birds.
+They don’t have any specific dietary requirements (leave chicken feed out so they can consume as they wish), don’t get broody very often, are not aggressive and mix well with other friendly birds.

 How to Keep Easter Eggers